15 Conversation-Heavy Games Like Disco Elysium

 What Remains of Edith Finch

 The whole Finch family tree is seemingly cursed, as almost all of them die young and tragically.
-As you comb through the dilapidated homestead, you’ll have a personal look at what happened to every family member.
+As you comb through the dilapidated homestead, you’ll get to have a personal look at what happened to every family member.

 How Edith Finch discusses death in all its absurdity will feel familiar for players craving games like Disco Elysium.
 It tells a strong linear story that is tragic, heartbreaking, yet beautiful all at the same time.
+It’s worth taking a look at today.

-Available on Windows, Mac, Linux, Xbox One, and PS4.
+Available on Steam, Xbox One, and PS4.

-Assume control of the Arizona Ranger Team November, who traveled to post-apocalyptic Colorado.
+In this game, you’ll have control of the Arizona Ranger Team November, who traveled to post-apocalyptic Colorado.
 The purpose of their mission is to assist their leader, the Patriarch, in gaining his favor in order to support their depleting supplies back in Arizona.

 Vampire: The Masquerade — Bloodlines